ersheff/interdependent-series/Hydrokardia/performance.md

 ## Hydrokardia Performance Instructions

-Hydrokardia is a text and graphic score.
+*Hydrokardia* uses a text and graphic score.
 It is read from top to bottom.

 The left-most time column is a general guide for progressing though the composition.
 A timer is provided in the performance patch.